 Whether or not you end up paying interest on the loan depends on whether you pay off the balance during the interest-free period, which can be as high as 55 days.
 The credit card people really hope you don't, since interest payments are central to how they make their money.

-Total credit card debt stood at $32 billion in January, with Australians paying a cumulative $5.5. billion in annual interest.
+Total credit card debt stood at $32 billion.
 You can see why financial services providers really like credit cards.

 Mind-bending interest calculations